top of page

 Still with the output amplitude X0 and the input amplitude U0 we get from the general transfer function the amplitude response

-For this we expand the expression of the frequency response with 1/ω0² to obtain the (dimensionless) displacement response
+To do this we expand the expression of the frequency response with 1/ω0² to obtain the (dimensionless) response function of the displacement

 The double logarithmic diagram shows the function for different values of the relative damping ζ .